Sian Prior is a journalist, critic, memoirist and award-winning short story writer.

 Sian teaches part-time in RMIT’s Professional Writing and Editing course.
 She has also run writing workshops for Writers Victoria, the Ubud Writers and Readers Festival the Brisbane Writers Festival and the Northern Rivers Writers Centre (NRWC).
 Sian has been a guest lecturer at Deakin, Monash, Latrobe, RMIT and Melbourne universities, and conducted media workshops for a range of organisations including SBS Radio and The Wilderness Society.

 In recent years she has run writing workshops for the Faber Academy (Sydney), the NSW Writers Centre, the Bendigo Writers Festival and Writers Victoria.
-In 2016 she ran some Writing As Therapy courses for The School of Life and a Refine Your Memoir course for Writers Victoria.
-In 2017 Sian is a series of non fiction short courses for RMIT, some more Writing As Therapy workshops and a Wrangling Your Shyness workshop for The School of Life.
+In 2016 she ran a Refine Your Memoir course for Writers Victoria.
+In 2017 Sian is running a series of non fiction short courses for RMIT, and some Writing As Therapy and Wrangling Your Shyness workshops for The School of Life.